Leonardo-Blanger/bmp280-iio/README.md

     sudo modprobe bmp280-iio
     ```

-	TODO: This only works if the module specifies industrialio as a dependency.
-Figure it out how to do this.
+	I specified the `industrialio` kernel module as a dependency in the sources, so that module will be autmatically loaded as well.

 3. **Verify Installation:**